LumoSQL/not-forking/doc/not-forking.md

 - `--list-versions` completes all necessary downloads but does not extract the sources and apply modifications, instead it shows all the version numbers known (these can be used as argument to `-v`/`--version`).
+- `--verbose=`LEVEL changes the number of messages produced; higher numbers may be good for debugging, but may provide a confusing amount of information; `--quiet` is an alias for `--verbose=`0 and disables any messages except fatal errors.
+- `--update` asks to connect to network and request updates to any repositories needed to complete the requested operation; this is the default
+- `--no-update` asks to avoid updating repositories which are already cached; if the version requested is newer than the last update, the operation will fail
 - `--check-version=`VERSION checks that the not-fork tool itself is at least the version specified; it exits with status OK if so, otherwise it exits with a failure status and produces its version number on standard output.
 No other processing happens when this option is specified.
+- `-V` (or `--my-version`) prints the version of the program itself and exits (the `--version` option is already used to select a version of a package to extract)
+- `--check-prereq` checks dependencies necessary to download and install the required sources; for example this could check for the presence of `git` or `fossil` if these are required for the operation; prints the list of anything missing
+- `--check-recommend` is similar to `--check-prereq` except that it looks for any dependency which could possibly be needed to use the program; for example this could check for `fossil` even if the current project only needs `git`

 If neither VERSION nor COMMIT\_ID is specified, the default is the latest available version, if it can be determined, or else an error message.